capnproto/go-capnp/README.md

 ## News

+16 August 2015: I'm cleaning up the API to make it more Go-like.
+This change will mostly affect those that were using the runtime library directly, but the generated code will now expose errors in places that it hasn't before.
+Watch the `cleanup` branch for changes, and expect the branch to be merged in the next few weeks.

+*Why the change?* Since most users of the go-capnproto package are depending on Jason's (@glycerine) fork, I want to take the opportunity to clean up non-idiomatic parts of the API.
+In particular, the current design makes it difficult to implement new allocation algorithms or make changes to internals without breaking callers.
+The main goals are:

+- Surface errors from `Message` that were being silenced before.
+- Make all integer parameters use types (e.g. addresses can't be mixed with sizes, etc.).
+- Make `Pointer` into an interface instead of a struct.  `Pointer` is already essentially a generic type, but its fields are not well documented and confusing.
+By making the generated code embed exactly the pointer type they need, this should reduce memory usage and provide more type checking.

 6 August 2015: **Level 1 RPC support** with some [known issues][issues].
 I've
 added a section about compatibility guarantees below. -Ross